ibm-cloud-docs/satellite/storage-ocs-local.md

 ## Prerequisites
 {: #sat-storage-ocs-local-prereq}

-To use the OCS storage with the local storage operator and local storage devices, complete the following tasks:
+To use the ODF storage with the local storage operator and local storage devices, complete the following tasks:

 - [Create a {{site.data.keyword.satelliteshort}} location](/docs/satellite?topic=satellite-locations).
 - [Create a {{site.data.keyword.satelliteshort}} cluster](/docs/satellite?topic=openshift-satellite-clusters).